VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Discussion

+\begin{change} \textbf{Limitation analysis of VulInstruct.} To understand VulInstruct's failure modes, we manually compared DeepSeek-R1 with and without VulInstruct, observing 33 additional true positives but also 11 additional false positives.
+The majority of these false positives arise when the model correctly identifies the vulnerable version but fails to recognize that the patched version has resolved the issue.
+This pattern is most pronounced for highly domain-specific patches (e.g., LJPEG decoder logic), suggesting a capability boundary of current LLMs: specifications can successfully guide the model to locate vulnerability patterns, but the model may lack sufficient domain knowledge to verify whether a framework-specific fix truly eliminates the flaw. \end{change}

 \textbf{Potential for Real-World Vulnerability Discovery.} We further investigate whether our approach can assist in uncovering real-world vulnerabilities.
 We conducted a preliminary study using our specification-guided vulnerability auditing framework.
 We simulate a manual vulnerability auditing workflow: Given the specification associated with a known vulnerability and vulnerable function, we construct an agent that automatically generates a small set of git grep commands to retrieve potentially relevant code segments for further inspection.
 The retrieved contexts are then analyzed by the agent under the guidance of the specification.
-Through this process, we successfully identified a high-severity logic vulnerability, which is essentially a variant of the original vulnerability and violates the same specification.
+Through this process, we successfully identified a high-severity logic vulnerability (\begin{change}later assigned CVE-2025-56538\end{change}), which is essentially a variant of the original vulnerability and violates the same specification.
 We responsibly reported the vulnerability, and the issue was subsequently confirmed by developers, validated via integration testing, and patched.
-Detailed results are provided in our supplementary material (Section E in the Appendix file).
+Details are in our supplementary material (Section E in the Appendix file).

 Nevertheless, we believe there remain at least two deeper directions to explore based on our work: \textbf{Richer use of NVD resources.} Current retrieval from NVD is still under-exploited.
 Each NVD entry typically contains a dynamically updated set of references, including such as patch lists, issue discussions, third-party advisories, developer-provided proof-of-concepts (PoCs), and crash reports.
 Such information could enrich the model’s reasoning by offering concrete entry points and complete exploit paths, thereby enabling a more comprehensive understanding of vulnerabilities. \textbf{Improved contextual datasets.} We excluded PrimeVul's training dataset as its early version lacked CVE/CWE mappings and sufficient code context.
 This risks reducing understanding to single code parts within functions, insufficient for real-world vulnerability reasoning.
 Richer contextual datasets would significantly improve the quality of specification knowledge base.